trustyai-explainability/vllm_judge/docs/index.md

 # vLLM Judge

 A lightweight library for LLM-as-a-Judge evaluations using vLLM hosted models.
+Evaluate LLM inputs & outputs at scale with just a few lines of code.
+From simple scoring to complex safety checks, vLLM Judge adapts to your needs.

 ## Features

 - 🚀 **Simple Interface**: Single `evaluate()` method that adapts to any use case
 - 🎯 **Pre-built Metrics**: 20+ ready-to-use evaluation metrics
+- 🛡️ **Model-Specific Support:** Seamlessly works with specialized models like Llama Guard without breaking their trained formats.
+- 🔄 **Async Native**: Built for high-throughput evaluations
 - 🔧 **Template Support**: Dynamic evaluations with template variables
 - ⚡ **High Performance**: Optimized for vLLM with automatic batching
 - 🌐 **API Mode**: Run as a REST API service
-- 🔄 **Async Native**: Built for high-throughput evaluations

 ## Installation